Friday

 Located along Front Street and overlooking the Flint River, Ray Charles Plaza features a life size bronze sculpture of Ray sitting at his piano.
 At night, it lights up and his music is played.
 Also featured in the plaza are a sitting area shaped like piano keys and musical note shapes on the ground.
 There's a plaque displayed in front of the statue, which includes braille for the blind.
 The Ray Charles Plaza is a beautiful area with a view of the river.

-For more than two decades, Harvest Moon has been a top-rated, family-friendly eatery in Albany with live music on the menu every Thursday, Friday and Saturday night.
-The Bo Henry Band, whose red-bearded leader co-owns Harvest Moon, often holds court in the cozy venue playing long sets of soulful Southern rock, blues and jam music.
+Harvest Moon is a top-rated, family-friendly eatery in Albany with live music on the menu every Thursday, Friday, and Saturday night.
+The Bo Henry Band, whose red-bearded leader co-owns Harvest Moon, often holds court in the cozy venue playing long sets of soulful Southern rock, blues, and jam music.

 Saturday